Stop paying your jQuery tax

 section (it's only around 5kb without gzip and around 2kb with gzip!) and not having to rearchitect your entire system (the footer include pattern you mentioned) sounds like a really good compromise, no?
 I'm really curious to know why it was discarded?

-Dmitry_Pashkevich about 12 years ago
+Dmitry_Pashkevich over 12 years ago

 Dmitry_Pashkevich